Tariq1337/MedVid-Local-AR-Assistant/README.md

 Runs only when the AI says a video is needed AND the visual complaint is confirmed (or it's a knowledge question).
 Uses the AI's refined search topic with synonym expansion across 51 medical term groups.

 ### Phase 3: Response
-Context-aware spoken response using severity-appropriate prompts:
+Context-aware spoken response based on the situation:
 - **Medical + visible injury** → advice + loads video
 - **Medical + no visible injury** → asks user to show the area
 - **Knowledge question** → answers + loads video (image irrelevant)